ava-labs/mastering-avalanche/chapter_01.md

 ## Getting Started

-As a user getting started with Avalanche and AVAX is easy and most exchanges support the buying and selling of AVAX.
+As a user getting started with Avalanche and AVAX is easy and many exchanges support the buying and selling of AVAX.